|

 Powerhouse spells.
 Even if you don't have such a strategy in your own deck,

+you can bet that most of your opponents will.
 But most of this game is about anticipating what the opponent will do, and

 planning for it; if you know what your opponent will probably try to do to you,